SaideepGona/The-Life-of-a-Bacterium/README.md

 5.)
 To start app, run: npm install

-#### To Be Able to Modify and Build simulation.exe
+#### To Be Able to Modify and Build simulation.exe (for developing on the go simulation)

 1.)
 Clone repository into your go/src/ directory

 2.)
 Move the graphing package directly under go/src/
+  - You should now have a directory go/src/The-Life-of-a-Bacterium

 3.)
-To build exe, navigate to: 02-601CodingProject/final/ .
+To build the .exe, navigate to: 02-601CodingProject/final/ .
 Run: go build.

 4.)
 Follow --Standard Use Case-- above to run app as needed.